-The Master Plan for Action
+The Plan for Action

-Revitalization of the Carefree Village Center will not be achieved through a few simple policy changes or one "silver bullet" development project.
-Rather, successful improvement of the Village Center will occur through initiating a series of complimentary, well-defined strategies that build upon one another to set the course for real change.
+Redevelopment and revitalization of the Carefree Village Center will not be achieved through a few simple policy changes or one "silver bullet" development project.
+Rather, successful improvement of the Village Center will occur through initiating a series of complimentary, well-defined efforts that build upon one another to set the course for real change.

-The following "Master Plan for Action" establishes the blueprint for achieving this desired change by outlining a framework of strategies that focus on achieving the community's vision for this critical area of the Town.
-Each strategy includes a summary of its importance to the Village Center, key recommendations toward which planning efforts should be directed, and detailed action steps that could be undertaken to advance each recommendation.
+The following "Plan for Action" establishes the blueprint for achieving this desired change by outlining a framework of Objectives that focus on achieving the community's Vision and Goals for this critical area of the Town.
+Each strategy includes a summary of its importance to the Village Center, key Strategic Initiatives toward which planning efforts should be directed, and detailed action steps or projects that could be undertaken to advance each strategy.

-Strategy 1 - Improve the Village Center's visibility and access
+Objective 1 - Improve the Village Center's visibility and access

 The manner in which a visitor approaches the Village Center directly establishes their first impression of the area.
 A favorable first impression is important to fostering an enjoyable experience for visitors, because ultimately the more comfortable a visitor is the more likely they are to patronize businesses and directly contribute to the success of the Village Center.
-Therefore, promoting and maintaining an environment that is welcoming to existing and new visitors is critical to the Village Center revitalization efforts.
+Therefore, promoting and maintaining an environment that is welcoming to existing and new visitors is critical to the Village Center redevelopment efforts.

 The Village Center today is relatively compact and offers a pedestrian friendly inward facing design.
-However, the Center has no formal gateways and many tenants shared concern that visitors have trouble finding it.
+As part of the Town's revitalization efforts following the development of the 2015 Master Plan, gateway entrances were placed along Tom Darlington Drive and Cave Creek Road.
+However, the Village Center has a limited formal presence along these regional significant rodways and many tenants shared concern that visitors have trouble finding it.
 In fact, many consumers in the larger trade area expressed they were unaware that Carefree has a Village Center at all.
 Compounding this issue is the fact that vehicular circulation routes are not well defined, pedestrian connectivity to adjacent neighborhoods is limited, several directional signs intended to provide guidance to visitors lack visibility, and a perception of a parking problem exists.